-Tests shall be carried out under the following conditions of ambient temperature.
+Tests shall be carried out under the following conditions of ambient temperature:

-- a) For checking the storage temperatures: - + 10 °C and + 32 °C for class SN appliances; - + 16 °C and + 32 °C for class N appliances; - + 18 °C and + 38 °C for class ST appliances; - + 18 °C and + 43 °C for class T appliances. - b) For checking the energy consumption and temperature rise time, as applicable3): - + 25 °C for class SN, class N and class ST appliances; - + 32 °C for class T appliances. - c) For all other tests, at the temperature stated in the test specifications.
+- a) for checking the storage temperatures of refrigerators and refrigerator-freezers: - + 10 °C and + 32 °C for class SN appliances - + 16 °C and + 32 °C for class N appliances - + 18 °C and + 38 °C for class ST appliances - + 18 °C and + 43 °C for class T appliances - b) for checking the storage temperatures of frozen food storage cabinets and food freezers:51 - + 32 °C for class SN and N appliances - + 38 °C for class ST appliances - + 43 °C for class T appliances - c) for checking the energy consumption6), temperature rise time and food freezing capacity of all appliances, as applicable:

+- + 25 °C for class SN, class N and class ST appliances - + 32 °C for class Tappliances - d) for all other tests, at the temperature stated in the test specifications.

-The temperature at each measurement point (see 3.4.10) shall be kept constant within $\pm$ 0,5 K of the nominal ambient temperature both during the periods required for obtaining stable operating conditions and during the tests.
+The temperature at each measurement point (see 3.4.11) shall be kept constant within $\pm$ 0.5 K of the nominal ambient temperature both during the periods required for obtaining stable operating conditions and during the tests.